SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

 # Supplementary Materials

-Thanks for attend the workshop!
+Thanks for attending the workshop!
 I hope it gave you a better idea about scraping data from web.
-I thought maybe I could provide some study materials for reference or if you wish to explore more about this topic.
+These are a few study materials for reference or if you wish to explore more about this topic.

-## Massive open online course
+## **Massive open online course (MOOC)**

 1. **Mining Massive Datasets:** The courses is quite an advanced course but the contents covered are really interesting.
 They have a youtube playlist along with a reference book.